developer-1v/uve_ultra_videos_entertainment/EDITABLE_CONTENT.md

             - We are done!!!
 Should be able to skip the remainder of every episode!
                 - Meaning we don't have to process entire episodes if we can find those few items!

+        False Duplicates:
+            - If we get a false duplicates, and need to distinguish them to find the correct scenes, we have another ruleset for that.
+            For example, we get more than one ending scene, then we pick the one that is the longest scene is that is going to be the correct one in this case (if two scenes are at end of show but one is longer than the other, we pick the longer one).

 def mark_sequence_to_keep():
     '''
         - Record the start time / start frame